A Framework of Constraint Preserving Update Schemes for Optimization on Stiefel Manifold: Introduction

-In this paper, we \rev{firstly} develop a framework of constraint preserving update schemes based on a novel idea; {\it i.e.}, decomposing each feasible point into the range space of $X$ and the null space of $X^{\msT}$.
-This framework can not only unify most existing schemes including \rrev{a kind of geodesic}, gradient projection, Manton's projection, polar decomposition, QR factorization and Wen-Yin update schemes (they will be mentioned in \S\ref{section:reviewupdateschems}), but also leads to the discovery of a new scheme with low complexity cost.
+In this paper, we \rev{firstly} develop a framework of constraint preserving update schemes based on a novel idea \lastrev{of} decomposing each feasible point into the range space of $X$ and the null space of $X^{\msT}$.
+This framework \lastrev{cannot} only unify most existing schemes including \rrev{a kind of geodesic}, gradient projection, Manton's projection, polar decomposition, QR factorization and Wen-Yin update schemes (they will be mentioned in \S\ref{section:reviewupdateschems}), but also leads to the discovery of a new scheme with low complexity cost.

 \rev{Secondly}, under the new update scheme, we look for a suitable descent feasible curve along which the objective function can achieve a certain decrease by taking a suitable stepsize.
 Then the original problem \brev{can be treated} as an unconstrained optimization problem.
 We consider to combine the efficient BB method \cite{barzilai1988two} with our new update scheme.
-To ensure the global convergence, we adopt the adaptive nonmonotone line search \cite{dai2005projected}, leading to an adaptive feasible Barzilai-Borwein-like (AFBB) method for problem (\ref{prob:Stiefel}). \rev{Note that certain feasible BB-like method with a different nonmonotone line search was first studied in \cite{wen2012feasible}, but the convergence issue was not discussed there.} \rev{We prove} the global convergence of the AFBB method in the numerical sense under some mild assumptions.
+To ensure the global convergence, we adopt the adaptive nonmonotone line search \cite{dai2005projected}, leading to an adaptive feasible Barzilai-Borwein-like (AFBB) method for problem (\ref{prob:Stiefel}). \rev{Note that certain feasible BB-like method with a different nonmonotone line search was first studied in \cite{wen2013feasible}, but the convergence issue was not discussed there.} \rev{We prove} the global convergence of the AFBB method in the numerical sense under some mild assumptions.
 Although our update scheme is also a retraction, the convergence of retraction-based line search methods in \cite{absil2008optimization} cannot be applied to our methods. \rev{To the best of our knowledge, this is the first global convergence result for feasible methods with nonmonotone line search for optimization on the Stiefel manifold.} \rev{Furthermore}, our convergence analysis \rev{can also be extended to feasible BB-like methods based on monotone or some other nonmonotone Armijo-type line search techniques.}